-First core course in the study of English reading, writing and grammar designed for students whose first language is other than English.
-Includes the study of basic reading, paragraph organization and format, grammar, and sentence structure.
-One hour a week will be spent using the computer lab software designed to reinforce reading, writing and grammar skills introduced in class.
+First core course in the study of English reading, writing and grammar for students whose first language is other than English.
+Includes basic reading, paragraph organization and format, grammar, and sentence structure.
+Software is utilized to reinforce reading, writing and grammar skills introduced in class.
 Pass/No Pass only.
 Non-degree applicable.